3 Ways on How To Fix EFI Bootloader (BCD) Issues on Windows 10/11

-If you are seeing an error message on your Windows PC before it even begins to load then there are chances that the boot sector on your system partition is damaged, corrupted or has some files missing.
+If you see an error message on your Windows PC before it even begins to load, then there is a chance that the boot sector on your system partition is damaged, corrupted, or has some files missing.
 This article focuses on fixing the UEFI boot process.

 Let’s repair your Windows 10/11 bootloader!